marqdouj/HtmlComponents/README.md

 - This is a collection of custom Html components I find useful.

 ## Demo
-- The 'Sandbox' project contains a demo on using the components
+- The local 'Sandbox' project contains a demo on using the components
+- A demo of this and some of my other NuGet packages can be found [here](https://github.com/marqdouj/BlazorSandbox)

 ## NuGet Package
 - https://www.nuget.org/packages/Marqdouj.HtmlComponents/